SkylerJohnson102020/reading-notes/README.md

 * Item 2
 * Item 3

-I can also make word **bold** or _italicized_ using two asterisks on either side of the text I would like to make bold at one underscore on each side of the text I would like italicized. **_I can even combine them both!_**
+I can also make a word **bold** or _italicized_ using two asterisks on either side of the text I would like to make bold at one underscore on each side of the text I would like italicized. **_I can even combine them both!_**

 I can use a quote simply by putting my text on this line.
-> Then on the line below, start this line with a > and your tex will look like so!
+> Then on the line below, start this line with a > and your text will look like so!

 #### I can even drop in links using [ ] for text and ( ) for the url.
 [This is my link to a Backpacker Page](https://www.backcountry.com)